nagan319/smarty-vault/README.md

 The Obsidian Vault.
 This folder contains all your editable, plain-text Markdown files, serving as the single source of truth for your knowledge and data.

 `vault.sh` can be used to automatically open Obsidian at the vault subdirectory.
+However, note that you will need to manually open this vault through the Obsidian GUI once during setup to register it.

 ## Setup and Dependencies